-ESG Oversight
+Sustainability Oversight

-Our Board has oversight responsibility for our overarching ESG matters, including establishing processes concerning material ESG issues and evaluating climate-related risks and opportunities.
-Specific ESG direction is evaluated through the committees of the Board.
-A summary of ESG oversight activities by our committees is included below.
+The Board has oversight responsibility for our overarching sustainability matters, including establishing processes concerning material sustainability issues and evaluating climate-related risks and opportunities.
+Specific sustainability direction is evaluated through the committees of the Board.
+A summary of sustainability oversight activities by the committees of the Board is included below.
 For a more comprehensive discussion of governance oversight, please see "Information Regarding the Board and Corporate Governance".

-Audit Committee Human Capital Committee Nominating and Corporate Governance Committee Oversees our policies for risk assessment and management, including ESG-related risks.
+Audit Committee Human Capital Committee Nominating and Corporate Governance Committee Oversees our accounting and financial reporting processes and the integrity of our financial statements.
 Periodically reviews our overall executive officer compensation principles and structure.
 Develops and recommends to the Board a set of corporate governance principles.
-Reviews and oversees the implementation of our policies and procedures related to cybersecurity risk assessment and management.
+Oversees our systems of internal accounting and financial controls.
 Reviews and assesses risks arising from our employee compensation policies and practices.
 Develops and maintains a director succession plan for the Board.
+Oversees our compliance with legal and regulatory requirements.
 Periodically reviews the levels of equity ownership of executive officers and non-employee directors.
-Oversees and reviews our policies and procedures related to ESG and oversees shareholder engagement and shareholder inquiries related to ESG matters.
-Oversees our human capital management, including DEI initiatives.
-Reviews our annual ESG report.
+Oversees and reviews our policies and procedures related to sustainability and oversees stockholder engagement and stockholder inquiries related to sustainability matters.
+Oversees our policies for risk assessment and management, including in the areas of enterprise and product cybersecurity risk and climate-related risk.
+Oversees our human capital DEI initiatives.
+Reviews our annual sustainability report.
+Oversees the audit and assurance processes and disclosure controls and procedures for mandatory and voluntary sustainability reporting in our financial and sustainability reports.
 Periodically reports to the Board on succession planning for the CEO and such other executive officers as the Board may request or the committee determines is appropriate.
 Considers factors relevant for director nominees, including our diversity objectives.